DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 ---
 # ${this.title}

-This is not medical advice, I am not liable for anything.
+This is not medical advice.
+I am not liable for anything.
 We are first-time parents.

 ## Don't learn the slow way: trial and error